microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ```

 Confusingly, the colon here does *not* indicate the type.
-The type, if you specify it, still needs to be specified after the entire destructuring:
+The type, if you specify it, still needs to be written after the entire destructuring:

 ```ts
 let {a, b}: {a: string, b: number} = o;